-Fino al 31 agosto, rivivi l’Online Edition attraverso il ricco programma di appuntamenti che si sono tenuti online dal 14 al 17 giugno: premiazioni, conferenze internazionali, talk, masterclass, webinar, dirette streaming, interviste, incontri.
+Fino al 30 settembre, rivivi l’Online Edition attraverso il ricco programma di appuntamenti che si sono tenuti online dal 14 al 17 giugno: premiazioni, conferenze internazionali, talk, masterclass, webinar, dirette streaming, interviste, incontri.

 Nella scheda di presentazione di ciascun evento troverai il link al quale collegarti all’evento registrato.

 Ti invitiamo inoltre a scoprire anche i programmi delle numerosissime iniziative che si sono svolte a Bologna e in tante altre città in concomitanza ed in collegamento con i contenuti di BCBF.

 Down the rabbit hole: working (and surviving) as a translator of children’s books.

 The event is organized by Bologna Children's Book Fair within the Framework of Aldus Up.

 10.00 - 10.45 A.M.Keynote SpeechEnrico Terrinoni (University for Foreigners, Perugia)Who owns our words?
 Translation as the stuff we are made on